Visual Studio Code, remove accent yellow square

 Alucare is an free independent media.
 Support us by adding us to your Google News favorites:

-1. Hello, thank you for your solution which helped me a lot.
+2. Hello, thank you for your walkthrough, which was very helpful.

-Another method, which I'll post here, is to move the mouse cursor over one of the characters circled in yellow, where a tooltip appears with a clickable "Adjust settings" option.
+Another method that I would like to share here is to hover the mouse cursor over one of the characters surrounded by yellow, whereupon a tooltip appears with a clickable “Adjust settings” option.

-Simply select the option: "Disable highlighting of non basic ASCII characters" and you're done.
+All you have to do is select the option: “Disable highlighting of non-basic ASCII characters” and you're done.

 Kisses.